omar-k1/DevOps-proejct/README.md

 This project implements a robust three-tier application architecture, deployed within a Kubernetes cluster, focusing on modern DevOps practices such as CI/CD pipelines, secure secrets management, and comprehensive monitoring.
 The goal is to enhance scalability, resilience, and security in the deployment pipeline, leveraging tools like Jenkins, Prometheus, Grafana, Helm, and Sealed Secrets for better control and automation.
 Environment Setup

+### Set Up KinD Cluster

+To begin, we establish a local Kubernetes environment using KinD (Kubernetes in Docker).
+KinD is an excellent tool for setting up Kubernetes clusters locally for development and testing, offering a lightweight solution for Kubernetes experimentation.

+    - **Install KinD**: Follow the official KinD installation guide to set up KinD on your system.
+    - **Create a KinD Cluster**: Once KinD is installed, create a Kubernetes cluster with the following command (kind create cluster --name devops-cluster)